nguyenvukhang/kitty2/docs/shell-integration.rst

 .. tab:: fish

-    For fish, to make it automatically load the integration code provided by kitty, the integration script directory path is prepended to the :envvar:`XDG_DATA_DIRS` environment variable.
+    For fish, to make it automatically load the integration code provided by alatty, the integration script directory path is prepended to the :envvar:`XDG_DATA_DIRS` environment variable.
 This is only applied to the fish process and will be cleaned up by the integration script after startup.
     No files are added or modified.

 .. tab:: bash

-    For bash, kitty starts bash in POSIX mode, using the environment variable :envvar:`ENV` to load the shell integration script.
+    For bash, alatty starts bash in POSIX mode, using the environment variable :envvar:`ENV` to load the shell integration script.
 This prevents bash from loading any startup files itself.
 The loading of the startup files is done by the integration script, after disabling POSIX mode.
 From the perspective of those scripts there should be no difference to running vanilla bash.

-Then, when launching the shell, kitty sets the environment variable :envvar:`KITTY_SHELL_INTEGRATION` to the value of the :opt:`shell_integration` option.
+Then, when launching the shell, alatty sets the environment variable :envvar:`ALATTY_SHELL_INTEGRATION` to the value of the :opt:`shell_integration` option.
 The shell integration code reads the environment variable, turns on the specified integration functionality and then unsets the variable so as to not pollute the system.

-The actual shell integration code uses hooks provided by each shell to send special escape codes to kitty, to perform the various tasks.
+The actual shell integration code uses hooks provided by each shell to send special escape codes to alatty, to perform the various tasks.
 You can see the code used for each shell below:

 .. raw:: html